microsoft/ContactCenterMessagingSDK-ios/README.md

 ### getDataMaskingRules
-This API is used to retrieve the data masking rules in the LiveChatWidgetCore.
+This API is used to retrieve the data masking rules.
 It provides a completion handler to handle the response.
 #### Method
 ```objc
 public func getDataMaskingRules(completionHandler: ((_ success: LCWResponse?, _ error: LCWResponse?) -> Void)?)